-- 5. Section 54 of the Local Government Act 2002 specifies that the provisions of Schedule 7 of the Act apply to community boards (with some minor exclusions), with necessary modifications as if the boards were local authorities.
-Schedule 7 requires that each community board, at its first meeting, must elect one of its members to be the Board Chairperson and another to be Deputy Chairperson (see clauses 17, 21 and 37 of Schedule 7 of the Act). - 6.
-The manner in which a community board is to elect these positions is prescribed in clause 25 of Schedule 7.
-It provides that the community board must determine by resolution that the chairperson and deputy chairperson be elected or appointed by using one of the following systems of voting:
+- 5. Section 54 of the Local Government Act 2002 specifies that the provisions of Schedule 7 of the Act apply to Community Boards (with some minor exclusions), with necessary modifications as if the boards were local authorities.
+Schedule 7 requires that each Community Board, at its first meeting, must elect one of its members to be its chairperson and another to be deputy chairperson (see clauses 17, 21 and 37 of Schedule 7 of the Act). - 6.
+The manner in which a Community Board is to elect these positions is prescribed in clause 25 of Schedule 7.
+It provides that the Community Board must determine by resolution that the chairperson and deputy chairperson be elected or appointed by using one of the following systems of voting: